As it turns out, an aspirin a day may not keep the doctor away. In fact, it could do the very opposite.

 “Aspirin was considered this great miracle drug, but as more data started coming out in the past few years, we’ve been seeing consistent adverse outcomes” in some patients, Lazkani said.

 The news is “really quite earth-shattering.
-It’s really flipped the medical community on its head,” said Dr. David Rosenbaum, who practices cardiovascular medicine at the UCHealth Heart Center at Memorial Hospital North in Colorado Springs.
+It’s really flipped the medical community on its head,” said Dr. David Rosenbaum, who practices cardiovascular medicine at the UCHealth Heart Clinic at Memorial Hospital North in Colorado Springs.

 The new guidelines are “based on looking at patients and assessing their risk for using aspirin,” Lazkani said.
 “There is increased risk of bleeding if you use it in specific patient populations, such as the elderly.
 So they’re finding that it’s not just a magic pill you can give everyone, because it does have some risks of harm in certain people.”